-the time evolution of integrated net spin and integrated spin modulus, respectively, while a green curve will always indicate the F-F interatomic distance.
+In the accounts that follow, we shall expand upon the consistent colour scheme adopted above for plots of electronic and geometric data over time.
+Magenta and black curves will, once again, be used to display the time-evolution of integrated net spin and integrated spin modulus, respectively, while a green curve will always indicate the F-F interatomic distance.
 As before, we use a red curve to represent the Si-F distance corresponding to the prompt fluorine atom and the silicon atom to which it will eventually bind.
 If the prompt fluorine atom collides first with a different silicon atom, however, then that Si-F distance will also be shown, with an orange curve.
-The same logic is applied to the tardy fluorine atom, with blue (and cyan when needed) curves depicting the Si-F distances involving the atom to which it eventually binds (and the atom with which it first collides, if different).
-In the selected cases that follow (see the Associated Content statement for availability of data from all trajectories) it will occasionally be necessary to include some additional assignments, with olive and violet curves used to indicate certain H-F distances, a gray curve to indicate a particular H-H distance, and in one instance a brown curve to indicate a pair of important Si-Si distances.
+The same logic is applied to the tardy fluorine atom, with blue (and cyan when needed) curves depicting the Si-F distances involving the atom to which is eventually binds (and the atom with which it first collides, if different).
+In the selected cases that follow (see the Associated Content statement for availability of data from all trajectories) it will occasionally be necessary to include some additional assignments, with olive and violet curves used to indicate certain H-F distances, a grey curve to indicate a particular H-H distance, and in one instance a brown curve to indicate a pair of important Si-Si distances.
 Details will be provided as the need arises.